ptv-logistics/xserver.net-samples/README.md

 Test for map controls in mutliple tab-, split, and dock-containers

 ![MultipleContainers](https://github.com/ptv-logistics/xservernet-bin/blob/master/Screenshots/MultipleContainers.png "MultipleContainers")

+#### MemoryPressureTest
+Tips to optimize xServer.NET for limited-memory scenarios

 #### PieChartsAndExport
 Shows how to render arbitrary wpf elements and print/export the map content